 USD does not have a specific policy in place that addresses student illness.
-The university encourages students to reach out to Student Services at email@example.com if you are concerned about the number of absences you obtain from illness.
+The university encourages students to reach out to the Dean of Students at firstname.lastname@example.org if you are concerned about the number of absences you obtain from illness.
 They will work with you to notify all your instructors and find a solution that is in your interest.

 If you feel you have been mistreated in the process, there are policies in place and the university will address your concerns.

 How will Housing handle large gatherings in residence halls?
 Will there be increased sanitation procedures in residence halls?

 Housing is working to ensure students will be able to practice social distancing in residence halls.
 All of the residence hall lounges have posted capacity limits.
 There will not be any large events planned- all events will be done virtually or in repeated small numbers.
 There has been an increase in regular cleaning and hand sanitization stations are readily available at all residence hall entrances.

 The Missouri Valley Football Conference announced it will move USD's eight-game conference schedule to spring 2021.
 The Summit League announced it will postpone fall regular seasons and championships for volleyball, soccer and cross country to spring 2021.
 This comes on the heels of the NCAA postponing all fall championships to the spring semester.

 The NCAA Guidelines on the Resocialization of Sport can be found here: http://www.ncaa.org/sport-science-institute/core-principles-resocialization-collegiate-sport

 USD has been working to create the jobs that previously existed, though they may be different, and some may require remote work.
 Students can visit usd.edu/onestop for more information.